sabrinabutton/chat-app/README.md

 ## Note
-A second github page in a new repo to host the backend is in progess.
-For now, only the front-end can be accesssed with this repo.
-Since the backend is not hosted, the frontend is not functional.
+Github pages only supports front-end hosting.
+The server is not currently hosted and thus, currently, only the front end can be accessed with this repo.
+I am in progress of finding a host for my node server and will update the repo and change the code accordingly so the backend can run through another host.

 ## Demo
 Click on the link provided at the top of the repository to open the chat-app.